Multispectral Imaging

 Applications in Art and Archaeology

-Multispectral Imaging (MSI) maps and tentatively identifies pigments and retouchings on works of art.
-It is also used to visually enhance old and faded documents.
-Conservators can use this technique to distinguish original sections from inpaints and to select the proper conservation procedures.
+Multispectral Imaging (MSI) enables the mapping and tentative identification of pigments and retouchings in works of art.
+It is also widely used to enhance the legibility of aged or faded documents.
+By exploiting differences in spectral response, conservators can distinguish original materials from later inpaints and make more informed decisions when planning appropriate conservation treatments.

 Publications on Multispectral Imaging